EPO staff goes on strike on 15th December

 After two and a half years of presidency of Mr. Campinos, the situation is again tense at the European Patent Office.
 Many of the issues inherited from the previous administration have not yet been solved, or only partially solved.
 In particular staff at the EPO is still denied a fair career progression and a fair and transparent reporting system.

 Respect for staff and staff representation, people-oriented management, decrease of work pressure and genuine social dialogue are still empty promises that have failed to materialize so far.

-The EPO top management is now pushing unpopular, divisive and far-reaching reforms, like a reform on education allowance, despite the pandemic while ignoring most input from the staff and the staff representation.
-Staff at the EPO has been very patient so far.
-However in light of all of the above and the lack of substantial progress in most of the issues at stake staff has decided that “enough is enough” !
+The EPO top management is now pushing unpopular, divisive, and far-reaching reforms, like a reform on education allowance, despite the pandemic while ignoring most input from the staff and the staff representation.
+The staff at the EPO has been very patient so far.
+However, in light of all of the above and the lack of substantial progress in most of the issues at stake staff has decided that “enough is enough” !

 On behalf of SUEPO TH,

 Member of SUEPO TH